NaomiProject/naomi-docs/setup/tutorial.md

 # Structure of the Plugin
 At the top level a speechhandler plugin is a directory containing at minimum of three files.
 For user plugins this directer would be placed under the "hidden" directory **~/.config/naomi/plugin/speechhandler**.
-For the purposes of this tutorial name the directory with you files "simple_timer".
+For the purposes of this tutorial name the directory with your files "simple_timer".

 ## \_\_init.py\_\_ File
 This file contains the import instruction for loading the plugin.
 In this case it is simply two lines.